Morecambe: Cuisine

-Morecambe Bay potted shrimps are a famous local delicacy.
+Morecambe Bay Potted shrimps are a well known local delicacy throughout the country and were a favourite dish of Queen Elizabeth II.
+Boiled in butter with a variety of spices until they are tender, when cooked they are sealed into pots.

+Baylight

+Baylight is an annual event established in 2023, with a trail of illuminated artworks on the Promenade for two nights in February and an associated parade.
+The 2025 event was supported by financial contributions from both Lancaster City Council and Lancashire County Council.
+It was estimated that the 2024 event brought 28,000 visitors to Morecambe, who spend £460,000 in the town.

 Landmarks

-One of Morecambe's most famous landmarks is a statue commemorating one of its most famous sons, Eric Morecambe.
-It was created by sculptor Graham Ibbeson.

-One of Morecambe's landmark buildings is the partially renovated Victoria Pavilion or Morecambe Winter Gardens.
-This was once a venue for swimming baths, a grand theatre, a restaurant and a ballroom.
+Overlooking Morecambe Bay is a Statue of Eric Morecambe by Graham Ibbeson.
+The bronze sculpture commemorating Eric Morecambe (1926–1984), who was born in the town, was unveiled by Queen Elizabeth II in July 1999.
+One of Morecambe's landmark buildings is the partially renovated Victoria Pavilion or Morecambe Winter Gardens which once housed a swimming pool, a theatre, a restaurant, and a ballroom.

-Morecambe's current library opened in 1967; it was designed by the office of the architect Roger Booth.
-It replaced the Victoria Street library, which opened in 1928.
-There had been earlier proposals to build a library in Morecambe with Carnegie funding, but arguments about the rates involved stalled the project.
+Replacing the 1928 Victoria Street library, a new library designed by the architect firm of Roger Booth was opened in 1967.
+Earlier proposals to build a library in Morecambe with Carnegie funding had stalled due to arguments about the rates involved.
 The library is mentioned by Pevsner and is one of the few noteworthy buildings, other than churches, that are not connected to the seaside trade.
 The building is formed by hexagons, with a hyperbolic parabolic roof, creating a distinctive skyline and interior.

-Morecambe once boasted two fairgrounds: a small one to the north of the railway station, which closed down in the 1980s, and a larger one to the south of the station, which ultimately became Frontierland and closed in 1999.
+Two fairgrounds existed in the town: a small one to the north of the railway station, which closed down in the 1980s, and a larger one to the south of the station, which ultimately became Frontierland and closed in 1999.
 The last remaining landmark on the site was the Polo Tower, left standing only because of the contract for the phone mast on top.
-This was demolished mid 2017.

-In July 2008, the local council ordered a clean-up of the Polo Tower, and scaffolding was erected around the structure to carry out a survey.
-It was demolished in sections, in July 2017.
+In July 2008, the local council ordered a clean-up of the Polo Tower, and it was demolished in July 2017.

-Near the promenade is the Morecambe and Heysham War Memorial which commemorates the men of Morecambe who lost their lives in the two world wars and the Korean War.
+Near the promenade is the Morecambe and Heysham War Memorial commemorating the men of Morecambe who lost their lives in the two world wars and the Korean War.
 The memorial differs from most as it lists the First World War as 1914 to 1919 rather than 1914 to 1918.

-In March 2019 a Time and Tide Bell designed by Marcus Vergette was installed beside the Stone Jetty, as part of a national public art project.
+In March 2019 a Time and Tide Bell designed by Marcus Vergette was installed beside the Stone Jetty as part of a national public art project.

 Midland Hotel

 The Midland Hotel is an art deco hotel on the seafront.
 It contains interior design and art pieces by artist Eric Gill.
 In 2009 it underwent a £7m restoration, headed by Manchester company Urban Splash.
 The hotel re-opened for business in June 2008.

-In March 2011 Urban Splash sold the freehold of the building to Lancashire-based 'The Lancaster Foundation'.
+In March 2011 the freehold of the building was sold by Urban Splash to Lancashire-based 'The Lancaster Foundation'.

-Media

-Local weekly newspapers include The Visitor published on Tuesdays and the Morecambe Guardian, a local edition of the Lancaster Guardian published on Fridays.

-A monthly publication entitled Local Choice is delivered by Royal Mail to every household in the district.